jlazaroibanezz/IgG_CHO_FNs/README.md

 - Simulates various culture conditions and parameters.
 - Uses optimization algorithms to improve antibody production.
 - Outputs results for the best maximum monoclonal antibody yield depending on nutrient concentrations, dilution rates, nutrient uptake rates and growth rates.

+**How to use**: Simply run the script, and it will automatically simulate and return the optimized antibody flux depending on the previous parameters, among other interesting values.